 Everything is contrived, from the glowing burger buns, fresh lettuce and tomatoes, to the juicy fresh meat.
 Video takes food advertising even further, making it come alive from its static state.

-Table top advertising or food marketing is no different than any other product marketing: the illusion never matches with the reality of creating it.
-In reality, the food has been dressed up and augmented to look fresh and mouth watering like those lobsters in Red Lobster commercials.
+Tabletop advertising or food marketing is no different from any other product marketing: the illusion never matches the reality of creating it.
+In reality, the food has been dressed up and augmented to look fresh and mouth-watering like those lobsters in Red Lobster commercials.